 The point is not to do everything perfectly.
 The point is to create a plan so you aren’t stuck with the stress of having to figure out what to cook every night.
 Without a plan, you risk wasting food, getting frustrated or cooking some weird concoction with the stuff you had on hand. 🍽️

 As Harry S. Truman said, “Imperfect action is better than perfect inaction.”
-In other words, any plan is better than having no plan at all.
+In other words, any plan is better than having no plan at all.👉 Overwhelmed by a messy house and don’t know where to start?
+Grab this free decluttering checklist and learn the one thing that’s keeping you from decluttering your home.

 #3: Schedule meals.